Emnahad/Emnahad/README.md

 ### Hi there 👋 I am Emna Haddar Software Engineer

-I'm a 22-year-old tech enthusiast and second-year student at SUP'COM, deeply excited about anything related to technology.
-Currently seeking a summer internship to enhance my skills in software engineering, I have a strong interest in problem-solving, especially in web and mobile development.
+I'm a 22-year-old tech enthusiast and final-year engineering student at SUP'COM, deeply excited about anything related to technology.
+Currently seeking a software graduation internship to enhance my skills in software engineering, I have a strong interest in problem-solving, especially in web and mobile development.
 Recently, I've been exploring the world of DevOps and its potential.
-Eager to collaborate, learn, and contribute to innovative projects
+Eager to collaborate, learn, and contribute to innovative projects.
 <br>
-🔭 I'm currently working on a Tunisian platform for guest house reservations
+🔭 I'm currently working on a Book Social Network platform
 <br>
 🌱 I’m currently learning DevOps
 <br>